We are expanding

 Hot light aging according to DIN EN ISO 105-B06

-DIN EN ISO 105-B06 describes the procedure for checking color fastness and aging against artificial light at high temperatures (testing with a xenon arc lamp).
+DIN EN ISO 105-B06 describes the procedure for testing color fastness and aging against artificial light at high temperatures (testing with the xenon arc lamp).